Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Numerical Analysis

-\textbf{Jester:}\\ It consists of more than $1.7$ million joke ratings on a continuous scale from $-10$ to $10$ for $A = 140$ jokes \cite{Goldberg01:EAC}.
-We extract latent contexts for representing the users and arms, i.e., jokes, using a low-rank matrix factorization with $150$ latent contexts.
+\textbf{Jester:} It consists of more than $1.7$ million joke ratings on a continuous scale from $-10$ to $10$ for $A = 140$ jokes \cite{Goldberg01:EAC}.
+We extract latent contexts for representing the users and arms (jokes), using a low-rank matrix factorization with $150$ latent contexts.
 We then concatenate these context vectors to create the context vector of each joke-user pair.
-The dimension of the final context vectors is $n = 300$.
-The user receives a reward $1$ if the corresponding rating is greater than $0$.
-If the rating is less than $0$ or no rating for a joke by a user exists, then the user collects a reward equal to $0$.
+Hence, the dimension of the final context vectors is $n = 300$.
+In the Jester dataset, the time of user-item interaction is unavailable.
+Hence, to create a user stream, we sample users from the original dataset uniformly at random with replacement.
+This procedure results in $59,132$ unique users in our experiment.
+The algorithm recommends a joke to an incoming user and receives a reward of $1$ if the corresponding rating is greater than $0$.
+If the rating is less than $0$ or no rating for a joke by a user exists, then the algorithm collects a reward equal to $0$.
+This pre-processing step rests on an assumption that a missing rating corresponds to a user not being interested in a joke.
+During the creation of the Jester dataset, the jokes were shown to users sequentially.
+A user not rating a joke means they stopped using the Jester website before seeing it.
+We interpret this as the user losing interest; thereby, we disincentivize the algorithm from recommending such jokes to the user.